telerik/blazor-docs/components/form/overview.md

 * `bool` - [Telerik CheckBox]({%slug checkbox-overview%})

+## Data Annotation Attributes

+The Telerik Form for Blazor supports validation throught the `<DataAnnotationsValidator />`.
+This allows you to take advantage of the <a href="https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0" target="_blank">data annotation attributes</a> provided by .NET.

 ## Features

 * `Model` - `object` - the object bound to the form.
 It will automatically create the `EditContext` and using the two together is not supported.

+* `FormValidation` - a nested tag for the Form.
+You should use it to enable validation and provide validation configuration - add a validation (for example `DataAnnotationsValidator`) and provide a `ValidationSummary`.

 * `EditContext` - `EditContext` - the <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-5.0" target="_blank">EditContext</a> of the form.